Different Types of Employment Agencies

 Retained agencies will be thorough in reviewing the candidate’s qualifications before sending them to the hiring manager, as their agreement with the company is to present only the most appropriate applicants for the position.

 Temporary (Temp) Agency

 Temporary agencies are employment agencies that find employees to fill temporary jobs.
 For example, temps are often hired to work during seasonal increases in business, during tax season, during harvest seasons, or to cover vacations or illnesses.
 Temp agencies often also help to place professional consultants in short-term assignments.

-Many temporary agencies have expanded their role in the employment sector to fill "temp to perm" positions where the position starts out as a temporary job but could become permanent if the employer decides to hire the candidate.
+Many temporary agencies have expanded their role in the employment sector to fill "temp to perm" positions where the position starts as a temporary job but could become permanent if the employer decides to hire the candidate.

-Temporary staffing agencies (like, for example, Spherion, which finds temp work for people in the office / administrative, light industrial, non-clinical medical, and customer service sectors) may place job candidates on retainer where they assign them to temp jobs as these arise.
+Temporary staffing agencies (like, for example, Spherion, which finds temp work for people in the office / administrative, light industrial, non-clinical medical, and customer service sectors) may place job candidates on a retainer where they assign them to temp jobs as these arise.
 The staffing agency is the employee’s official “employer” who issues the paycheck.

-They may also provide benefits like health insurance, child care allowances, or vacation pay.
-If a temp job turns into a permanent position, then the relationship with the staffing agency ends and they are paid directly by their new employer.
+They may also provide benefits like health insurance, childcare allowances, or vacation pay.
+If a temp job turns into a permanent position, then the relationship with the staffing agency ends, and they are paid directly by their new employer.